 Using the most recent tax laws

-- Annual deductible amounts for Health Savings Accounts increased to $3,400 for individuals only.
+- Annual deductible amounts for Health Savings Accounts increased to $1,350 for an individual or $2,700 for a family.

 Signing your forms